 Taxi drivers have been around for over a century and, as such, have been given certain requirements and regulations they must follow (granted, this is different from city to city).
 They must all abide by consistent guidelines when it comes to hygiene, driving records, and cab cleanliness.
 They are also all professionally trained to do their jobs.

-When it comes to ridesharing apps, there are fewer regulations and requirements, and the drivers are not professionally trained.
+When it comes to ridesharing apps, there are fewer regulations and requirements (meaning increased risks), and the drivers are not professionally trained.
 Rideshare drivers are also not employees of the rideshare apps- they are contractors, which means that when legal issues arise, typically the driver is the only one that can be held accountable and it's much more difficult to sue the rideshare apps themselves.

 When it comes to ridesharing, safety is also a concern.
 There has been a history of drivers with criminal records slipping through the background checks, cases of aggression and assault by drivers, and imposters posing as rideshare drivers.
 Riders have to be extremely aware of these possibilities and take precautions where possible if they intend to use rideshare apps.